The value of outdoor play for children’s mental health and wellbeing

 Natural sunlight allows our bodies to produce Vitamin D, which releases the chemical serotonin in the brain which helps to regulate emotion and mood.
 Because Vitamin D isn’t in many of our foods, a lack of time spent outdoors puts children at risk of Vitamin D deficiency.

-Research with older children shows that those with higher levels of serotonin experience more positive emotions with their family members in comparison those with lower serotonin who have greater likelihood of responding to negative emotions with self-destructive behaviour.
+Research with older children shows that those with higher levels of serotonin experience more positive emotions with their family members in comparison those with lower serotonin who have a greater likelihood of responding to negative emotions with self-destructive behaviour.

 Children are regularly exposed to stressful environments such as busy urban areas, screens and pressure in the classroom.
 Being allowed to play outdoors offers an escape and can help to bring stress and anxiety levels down by reducing levels of the hormone cortisol in the brain.